Quintonil: Awards

 Quintonil was named Best New Restaurant in the 2012 Gourmet Awards by the Mexican edition of Travel + Leisure and received the magazine's award for Best Tasting Menu the following year.

 William Reed Ltd has repeatedly ranked Quintonil on its World's 50 Best Restaurants list, including number 3 in 2025, 7 in 2024, 9 in 2022 and 2023, 11 in 2018, 12 in 2016, 22 in 2017, 24 in 2019, and 27 in 2021.
 No list was published in 2020 due to the impact of the COVID-19 pandemic on the food industry.
 In 2022, Vallejo received the Estrella Damm Chefs' Choice Award in 2022 from the publication, the only award voted by other chefs.
 In the 2023 edition, the publication stated, "Quintonil is the setting for chef Jorge Vallejo's boundary-pushing Mexican cuisine and his wife Alejandra Flores' remarkable hospitality.
 Focused on fresh, local produce and traditional Mexican [flavors] and techniques weaved into modern preparations, it is fast becoming a classic."

 Also in 2023, La Liste ranked Quintonil as the top Mexican restaurant, and it was voted the sixth best international restaurant by Food & Wine magazine readers.
 The Michelin Guide debuted in Mexico the following year and it awarded 18 diners with Michelin stars.
 Quintonil and Pujol received two stars each, meaning "excellent cooking, worth a detour", tying for the highest number of stars in the country.
-Regarding the restaurant, the guide added: "The elegant cuisine is an enticing melding of excellent local product, impressive execution, and great creativity to produce refined compositions."
+Regarding Quintonil, the guide added: "The elegant cuisine is an enticing melding of excellent local product, impressive execution, and great creativity to produce refined compositions."

 Quintonil, along with six other Michelin-starred restaurants in Mexico City, was honored by Martí Batres, the head of the Mexico City government, with an onyx statuette in appreciation of their role in promoting tourism in the city.
 Quintonil received the Best Wine and Spirits Program award from the México Gastronómico guide, published by Larousse Cocina in 2025.
 The guide highlighted the restaurant's wine pairings, describing its beverage program as "meticulous" and "carefully thought out".